-Let’s take this opportunity to also correct a common fallacy: a hymen does not grow back!
+Let’s take this opportunity also to correct a common fallacy: a hymen does not grow back!

 The hymen is a thin, vascularized membrane, an embryonic remnant of the vaginal separation from the urogenital sinus = the tissue that forms the genitals.
-The hymen will usually perforate during embryonic development and will vary in thickness, size, and shape from one female to another.
+The hymen will usually perforate during embryonic development and vary in thickness, size, and shape from one female to another.
 The hymen does not regenerate (grow back)!

 There are 3 typical variations of hymeneal presence (excluding anomalies):